Tarrant County Homestead Exemption

 Occupy as your principal residence.

-If your situation matches these elements, Tarrant Appraisal District (TAD) treats your property as a residence homestead for exemption purposes.
+If your situation matches these elements, Tarrant Appraisal District (TAD) treats the property as a residence homestead for exemption purposes.
 (Source: Tarrant Appraisal District Homestead Exemption page.)

-A smooth application begins with the right documents.
-Before you apply, be sure you have:
+A smooth application starts with the correct documents.
+Before applying, be sure you have:

 A copy of your Texas Department of Public Safety driver’s license or personal identification certificate.

-The address on the ID must match the property address you’re claiming as your homestead.
+The address on the ID must match the property address you are claiming as your homestead.

 License to carry and election identification certificates are not acceptable.

-Any supplemental documentation required for the specific exemption type you’re seeking (detailed below).
+Any supplemental documentation required for the specific exemption type being claimed.

-You can complete your application online or using the downloadable county form:
+You can complete your application online or by using the downloadable county form:

-Use the “Complete Form Online” option linked from the official Homestead Exemption page once you’re ready to submit; you’ll receive a submission confirmation number after pressing “Submit Application.”
+Use the “Complete Form Online” option linked from the official Homestead Exemption page once you are ready to submit; you will receive a submission confirmation number after pressing “Submit Application.”
 (Source: Tarrant Appraisal District Homestead Exemption page.)

-When you’re ready to get started, you can find the official details, directions, and form links on the Homestead Exemption page and the “Applying for a Homestead Exemption” page (official guidance from TAD).
+When you are ready to begin, use the official Homestead Exemption page and the “Applying for a Homestead Exemption” page for directions and form links.

 See Homestead Exemption (official instructions and online filing access).